H. Conrad Cunningham

 Haskell objects cannot be implicitly coerced, types have no default parent

-Java has cosmic base class Object
+Java has cosmic base class Object for all reference types

 Haskell class separates type from access control, uses modules for access control